 Webflow's CMS is sophisticated enough for most marketing site needs: blog posts, team members, case studies, products.
 The ability to create custom content types with custom fields and bind their content to design elements in the visual editor is genuinely powerful.
 A designer can build a portfolio site where every case study page automatically uses the same template, with the content pulled from the CMS, without writing a line of code.

 Webflow's code export feature is significant for agencies: you can build a site in Webflow, export the HTML/CSS/JavaScript, and hand it to a development team for hosting and further customisation.
 This workflow is common in larger projects where Webflow is used for design and a custom back end is used for application logic.
+The exported code is notably clean — not the kind of bloated HTML that page builders often produce.

 Where Webflow Struggles